 After enabling "Welcome Greeting" (see section 3.2.1), a new tab will be incorporated into the tab tree.
-A one-bit object named "[General] Welcome Greeting" will also be shown in the project topology, to trigger the welcome message by sending the value "1".
+A one-bit object named "[General] Welcome Greeting" will also be shown in the project topology, which triggers the welcome message when receives the value "1".
+The message disappears when touching the screen or when receiving value "0" through the object.